L78k3/grimmora-pages/README.md

 * **Automation:** The root directory includes `generatePages.py`, a utility script for processing raw session notes into structured wiki updates using a custom architect pipeline.

 ---
-*For setup instructions and contribution guidelines, see the [[content/System/CONTRIBUTING]] in the system folder.*
+*For setup instructions and contribution guidelines, see the [CONTRIBUTING gape](https://l78k3.github.io/grimmora-pages/System/CONTRIBUTING) in the system folder.*